Model

 - You can also specify a function to achieve dynamic table partitioning

-Model options can be configured in App config
+Model options can be configured in App Config

 // onions